 I planted some green onion seeds in my backyard in early spring, and before I knew it, I was able to harvest the tender petite green onion which is perfect to make kimchi with.
+We call this type of green onion, “jjokpa (쪽파)” in Korean.

 I would recommend to look for skinny green onions rather than the gigantic thick ones for this recipe.
 Petite green onions are tender and yield sweeter after taste.
+You can find them in Korean grocery stores but I also often see them in many farmer’s market during summer.
+So look out for them.

 Clean and trim your green onion and place in a baking sheet.
 Sprinkle 2 tablespoon of anchovy sauce over white part of onions, and toss to coat.
 Let them sit while you are getting the rest of the ingredients ready.